-Repeat the steps above to capture and create a new feature class which allows lines1 instead of points (Edit \rightarrow Capture \rightarrow New feature class...).
+Repeat the steps above to capture and create a new feature class which allows lines1 instead of points (Edit-Capture-New-Feature class...).
+Call the new feature class something like "My lines" and make sure to check the "Lines" check box.
+Click the "Create" and "Select" buttons to start capturing.
 Notice that the click mode has changed to "Capture" automatically.
-You can activate the Edit tab on the right for variation.
+You can activate the Coordinates tab on the right to see your captured coordinates.